EmilyBauer/BME261/README.md

 # BME261

-Hello evryne
+Hello everyne.
-This be my github, and is public cuz imma broke student Enjoy i guess? or dont
+This is my github, and it is public because student debt.
+Enjoy I guess?
+Or don't.
+You are able to make your own choices.

 h1 <yo>

+  (This was 100% made due to a school assignment)